Gabriel2409/obsidian_notes/Snowflake - Architecture.md

 ## Multi-cluster shared data architecture

 - [[Shared disk architecture]] was the first move away from [[Shared memory architecture|Single node architecture]] by allowing compute on several machines but keeping storage in one place
-- [[Shared nothing architecture]] is the next eveolution: no sharing of hardware.
+- [[Shared nothing architecture]] is the next evolution: no sharing of hardware.
 This is what we have in HADOOP

 Snowflake built a new architecture specifically for the cloud to do better than these two prevalent architectures: the multi cluster shared data architecture: